Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 Here are some use cases for trainable classifiers:
 - Sensitivity labels:  find content and apply in an auto-label policy
 - Retention labels: find content and apply in an auto-label policy
-- Data Loss Prevention (DLP): Check for sensitive content
+- Data Loss Prevention (DLP): Check for sensitive content to block external sharing
 - Communication compliance: check employee messages
 - Find content in Content Explorer